an initiative by SEEK Development

 Select View

-Annual figures are particularly important when considering multilateral funding.
-High-profile pledges are often made at replenishment events and conferences without binding agreements, meaning that a simple overview of pledges made may obscure facts critical to advocates, such as pledge fulfillment rates, timespans, and conditions that enhance or detract from funding effectiveness.
-By tracking funding flows annually, advocates can gain critical insight into the reality of multilateral funding flows and better understand where and when advocacy is most needed.
+Annual figures are particularly important in this context.
+High-profile pledges are often made at replenishment events and conferences without binding agreements, meaning that a simple overview of pledges may obscure facts critical to advocates – including pledge fulfilment rates, timespans, and conditions that enhance or detract from funding effectiveness.
+Tracking funding flows annually provides advocates with critical insight into the reality of multilateral funding and a clearer sense of where and when advocacy is most needed.

-The tracker covers funding provided by the 18 largest OECD DAC donor governments covered by SEEK’s Donor Budget Cuts Tracker: Australia, Belgium, Canada, Denmark, EUI, France, Germany, Ireland, Italy, Japan, Korea, the Netherlands, Norway, Spain, Sweden, Switzerland, the UK, and the US.
+The Tracker covers funding provided by the 18 largest OECD DAC donor governments – Australia, Belgium, Canada, Denmark, the EU institutions, France, Germany, Ireland, Italy, Japan, Korea, the Netherlands, Norway, Spain, Sweden, Switzerland, the UK, and the US – to the following 17 multilateral organizations:

-Certainty and availability of multilateral funding data vary considerably across sources.
-This work defines certainty as the degree to which a data source provides verified and standardized evidence of financial commitments or transfers.
-High-certainty sources offer confirmed records of actual disbursements with detailed breakdowns; medium-certainty sources reflect planned allocations that may still be subject to change; and low-certainty sources capture informal or preliminary signals that have not yet been formalized through official reporting mechanisms.
+Certainty and availability of data vary considerably across sources.
+This work defines certainty as the degree to which a source provides verified and standardised evidence of financial commitments or transfers:

-The information was organized into a structured dataset based on availability, comprehensiveness, and certainty.
-The dataset was then leveraged to calculate approximate pledge distributions over years for which no data is yet available, which is covered in greater detail in the following section.
+The information is organized into a structured dataset based on availability. comprehensiveness, and certainty, and used to calculate approximate pledge distributions for years where data are not yet available.

 Let us know if you have any questions or comments by emailing